Geography and cartography in the medieval Islamic world: Tabula Rogeriana

 The Arab geographer Muhammad al-Idrisi produced his medieval atlas, Tabula Rogeriana or The Recreation for Him Who Wishes to Travel Through the Countries, in 1154.
 He incorporated the knowledge of Africa, the Indian Ocean and the Far East gathered by Arab merchants and explorers with the information inherited from the classical geographers to create the most accurate map of the world in pre-modern times.
-With funding from Roger II of Sicily (1097–1154), al-Idrisi drew on the knowledge collected at the University of Cordoba and paid draftsmen to make journeys and map their routes.
-The book describes the earth as a sphere with a circumference of 22900 mi but maps it in 70 rectangular sections.
+With funding from Roger II of Sicily (1097–1154), al-Idrisi drew on the knowledge collected at the University of Córdoba and paid draftsmen to make journeys and map their routes.
+The book describes the Earth as a sphere with a circumference of 22900 mi but maps it in 70 rectangular sections.
 Notable features include the correct dual sources of the Nile, the coast of Ghana and mentions of Norway.
 Climate zones were a chief organizational principle.
 A second and shortened copy from 1192 called Garden of Joys is known by scholars as the Little Idrisi.

 On the work of al-Idrisi, S. P. Scott commented:

 Al-Idrisi's atlas, originally called the Nuzhat in Arabic, served as a major tool for Italian, Dutch and French mapmakers from the 16th century to the 18th century.